nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 For every click of a button there are 2 newly created functions!
 In other words, at every re-render we're creating 2 new functions which is excessive.
 If we increment the `c1` counter, why do we need to recreate the `increment2` function?
-If we repeat this error on a bigger app, this may become a performance issue.
+If we repeat this error many times on a big app, this may become a performance issue.

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-use-callback.png" alt="Without useCallback" >
   <figcaption>
     For every re-render of the component, 2 new functions are created.
-    In this case 5 state changes result in 10 new functions.
+    In this example, 5 state changes result in 10 new functions.
   </figcaption>
 </figure>